flusflas/apier/docs/templates/python_tree.md

 The response's content type must match the exact type of the binary data being returned, such as `image/png` or `application/pdf`.
 Alternatively, you can use `*/*` to indicate that the response may contain any type of binary data.
 Other content types might not work as expected.

 By default, the response is fully loaded into memory.
-To process large binary responses efficiently, set the `stream` parameter to `True` when making the request.
-This enables chunked processing without loading the entire response into memory.
+To process large binary responses efficiently, set the `stream` parameter to `True` when making the request to enable chunked processing without loading the entire response into memory.
+Alternatively, you can use the `x-apier.response-stream` extension to change the default stream behavior for the response body.

 ### Example